clamsproject/aapb-annotations/README.md

 ## Issue Tracking and Conversation Archive
 Progress and other discussion by AAPB/CLAMS/WBGH is tracked via the open and closed [Github Issues](https://github.com/clamsproject/aapb-annotations/issues) feature.
 Finally, please email [CLAMS.ai admin](admin@clams.ai) for other inquiries.

-## Recommended Data Formats

-This section lists recommendations for the "gold" data formats used in this repository.

-### Time point notation
-Different annotation environment may use different time formats.
-The following is the recommended time format for all "gold" datasets in this repository, but if configurable, the annotation tool should be configured to use this format.
-Sometimes annotators may have to manually write down the time, in such a case, the annotator should also be instructed to use this format.

-The recommended time format for all datasets in this repository is an adoption of [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601).
-Specifically, with precision of up to hours and down to milliseconds/3-digits placed after seconds with a **DOT** (`HH:MM:sc.msc`), where `00:00:00.000` means the very beginning of a time-based media, but the midnight.

-For MPEG-based video files, frame numbers are converted to milliseconds with loss of precision past 3-digits.
-However, due to exact time -> still image fetching being dependent on the video compression/codec/player, there is no expected need for precision past 3-digits.